-An important travel destination of Arunachal Pradesh city, Tawang boasts of being blessed with natural beauty in abundance.
-The city shares its boundaries with Bhutan in the South-west, Tibet in the North and the Sela range of West Kameng in the East.
-The city has been home to the people of the Monpa tribe and has a number of viewpoints offering mesmerizing views of the stunning scenery.
-This unexplored destination is home to a number of tourist attractions such as Tawang Monastery, Sela, Nuranang waterfalls, Tawang War Memorial and so on.
+Owing to panoramic mountains, scenic landscapes, quaint villages, quiet lakes, and magical gompas, Tawang is blessed with natural beauty in abundance.
+Tawang Tourism includes a number of attractions and viewpoints offering mesmerizing views of the stunning scenery.
+Plus, they provide a home to the people of the Monpa tribe.
+This unexplored destination is home to a number of tourist attractions such as Tawang Monastery, Sela, Nuranang waterfalls, Tawang War Memorial, and so on.

 Why visit Tawang?